Identity

 Caching

 A caching layer is used to improve performance, managing temporary data efficiently.
-Connections and cache consumers are handled programmatically within the plugin.
+Connections and cache consumers are handled programmatically within Identity.

 • Observability – Integrated with OpenTelemetry.